jsjoeio/gist-wiki/gistpad-feedback.md

 I tried to use the [Paste Image](https://marketplace.visualstudio.com/items?itemName=mushan.vscode-paste-image) extension but didn't have much luck.

-I also couldn't drag a file into the repository from the GistPad
+I also couldn't drag a file into the repository from the GistPad side menu

 **Course-worthy**